qilimanjaro-tech/qililab/docs/getting_started/installation.rst

 .. warning::

-    Fill with instructions to install qililab.
+    Fill with instructions to install `Qililab`.